Approved on July 18, 2012

 A PSP is defined as a service for direct patient or patient carer interaction/engagement designed to help management of medication and/or disease outcomes (e.g. adherence, awareness and education), or to provide HCPs with support for their patients.

-PSPs may also include the Companies providing a service or arranging financial assistance for patients who cannot afford their medication (e.g. reimbursement or discount schemes).
+PSPs may also include the companies providing assistance to ease patients' financial burden of their medication (e.g. reimbursement or discount schemes).

 PSPs should be designed and used to enhance patient care, benefit healthcare system and achieve healthcare outcome rather than to promote pharmaceutical products and/or to influence the prescribing decisions.